 - Lost wages – income you have lost as a result of your injury

 - Future lost income – income you will lose as a result of your injuries

 - Property damages – what damage is done to your vehicle

 We will go more in-depth about each of the sections later on in the article.
 This calculator does not provide your exact settlement value but it provides a good base-line estimate to help you understand the breakdown of the value of your case.
 Even if you think you know the exact values for each category, there is still a chance that there are unexpected fees.
 Always seek legal advice from a lawyer, especially when it comes to your personal injury settlement.

 Maximum pre-settlement funding qualification

-We typically offer pre-settlement funding qualification up to 10-15% of the conservatively estimated gross settlement amount.
-If you’re in need lawsuit , use the figure below as a rough estimate of the amount you could get approved for.
+We typically offer personal injury loans up to 15% of the conservatively estimated gross settlement amount.
+If you’re in need of pre-settlement funding, use the figure below as a rough estimate of the amount you could get approved for.
 Actual approval will likely vary based on our review of your case and discussion with your lawyer.
 To get an instant quote, call us today at (800) 385-3660 or apply online.